Terms of Service

-The terms of this Agreement will apply to your access to and use of the Services, unless there is a separate signed agreement between Customer and Company, in which event such separate signed agreement will apply.
-No terms, provisions or conditions of any purchase order, acknowledgement or other business form that Customer may use in connection with the use of the Services will have any effect on the rights, duties or obligations of the Parties under this Agreement, or otherwise modify this Agreement, regardless of any failure of Company to object to such terms, provisions, or conditions.
+The terms of this Agreement will apply to your access to and use of the Services, unless there is a separate signed agreement between Customer and Company, in which event such separate signed agreement will apply, to the extent that the terms of the separate signed agreement contradict those found in this Agreement.
+No terms, provisions or conditions inserted by Customer on any Company purchase order, acknowledgement, or other business form that Customer may use in connection with the use of the Services will have any effect on the rights, duties or obligations of the Parties under this Agreement, or otherwise modify this Agreement, regardless of any failure of Company to object to such terms, provisions, or conditions.
+The same shall be true for any documents created or used by Customer that are not signed by an executive of Company prior to transport.
+Subcontracted service provider signatures are not sufficient to bind Company.

 Company reserves the right, in its discretion, to change, modify, add to, or remove portions of the terms and conditions of this Agreement (collectively, “Changes”), at any time.
 The date that Changes were last made are indicated at the top of the page and such revisions are effective as of the “Date of Last Revision” date.
 Company will notify Customer of Changes by posting a revised version of this Agreement incorporating the Changes to Company’s website.
 Customer’s continued purchase, use of or access to the Services following the posting of this Agreement incorporating the Changes on the Company website will mean that Customer accepts and agrees to the Changes.
 Such Changes will apply prospectively beginning on the date the Changes are posted to the Company website.